Hormonal pills are possible. Rating of the best contraceptives

 1. Skin itching or rash.

-3. Visual impairment, hearing impairment.
+3. Visual and hearing impairments.

-5. Suspicions of pregnancy.
+5. Suspicion of pregnancy.

 Adaptation

-The contraceptive effect of the pills is mainly provided by progestogens, estrogens support the proliferation of the inner layer of the uterus, control the course of the menstrual cycle, replace the lack of estradiol, the synthesis of which is blocked along with ovulation.
+The contraceptive effect of the pills is mainly provided by progestogens; estrogens support the proliferation of the inner layer of the uterus, control the course of the menstrual cycle, and replace the lack of estradiol, the synthesis of which is blocked along with ovulation.
 Thanks to synthetic estrogens, intermenstrual bleeding does not occur while taking modern birth control pills.

 Taking into account the daily dosage of synthetic estrogens, COCs are classified: